 4. Go on the Historic RCA Studio B Tour

 When you visit the Country Music Hall of Fame Museum, you can opt to add on a Studio B tour to the experience.
-A tour bus takes you to Studio Row, where all the artists record their music, to Studio B, the most famous of them all.
+A tour bus takes you to Studio Row, the famous recording studio in Nashville.

 Billions of dollars worth of hits have been recorded in this tiny studio, primarily from 1957 to 1977, when the studio was operated by RCA Records.